dockstore/dockstore/faq.md

 Setting the default version affects a number of elements including (but not limited to):

 1. It determines what is displayed in the 'Description' section of the 'Info' Tab
-1. It is first version other end users see when no version is specified.
+1. It is the first version other end users see when no version is specified.
 For example https://dockstore.org/containers/quay.io/pancancer/pcawg-bwa-mem-workflow is redirected to https://dockstore.org/containers/quay.io/pancancer/pcawg-bwa-mem-workflow:develop?tab=info
 1. It is the version of the tool/workflow that is launched by default when users launch a tool/workflow from the Dockstore CLI.
    For example, if version 1.0 is set as the default version of the quay.io/cancercollaboratory/dockstore-tool-bedgraph-bigwig tool,